2020–2022

 Participants: Pille Runnel, Agnes Aljas, Pille Pruulmann-Vengerfeldt

 The MOI!
-Museums of Impact project aimed to support museums and cultural institutions in being socially impactful.
-The self-evaluation model developed for museums allows organizations to analyze their activities and plan their development needs.
-The model helps identify areas where societal impact can be enhanced and further efforts are needed.
-It is also a useful tool for planning development strategies and can serve as a basis for setting new goals during leadership transitions, among other uses.
+Museums of Impact project aimed to support museums and cultural institutions in enhancing their societal impact.
+The self-evaluation model developed for museums enables organisations to analyse their activities and plan their development needs.
+It helps identify areas where impact can be strengthened and where additional efforts may be required.
+The model is also a useful tool for planning development strategies and can serve as a foundation for setting new goals, including during leadership transitions.

-The Me-Mind: Museums, Events.
-Measuring Impact on Local Environment with Data Analytics project produced guidelines for cultural organizations to aid in the planning and development of programs and other services.
-The goal is to enable organizations to better plan and contextualize their activities and services.
-For instance, using the guidelines, a curator can consider the societal impact and the data needed to assess it during the planning process of an exhibition.
+The Me-Mind (Museums, Events, Measuring Impact on the Local Environment with Data Analytics) project developed guidelines to help cultural organisations plan and develop effective programs and services.
+The goal is to enable them to better contextualise their activities.
+For instance, a curator can use the guidelines to consider societal impact and the data needed to assess it during the planning process of an exhibition.

-The Estonian National Museum’s Museum research group participated in the project from an action research perspective, conducting both macro and micro-level analyses.
-The group contributed knowledge and expertise from previous research and collected and analyzed new data.
+The Estonian National Museum’s research group participated in the project from an action research perspective, conducting both macro- and micro-level analyses.
+The research group contributed with knowledge and expertise from previous research and collected and analysed new data.

 The projects were funded by the European Commission’s Creative Europe program.